-Mr. Goodfield is (and Messrs.
-May and Hammarley and Ms. Yakin were) subject to certain non-compete and non-solicitation restrictions while employed and for one year after termination of employment along with other standard perpetual covenants regarding confidentiality, intellectual property and related matters.
+Mr. Goodfield and Mr. Nichols are subject to certain non-compete and non-solicitation restrictions while employed and for one year after termination of employment along with other standard perpetual covenants regarding confidentiality, intellectual property and related matters.

 Tax Considerations